Course Attendance Policy & Guidelines for Absences

 It is the student’s responsibility to discuss any unplanned absence with their course instructors as soon as possible once they are aware they will be missing class.

-Severe medical or psychological issues typically requiring hospitalization: The Director of Counseling & Psychological Services or the Associate Director of Student Health Support will notify a student’s instructors in order to confirm the situation.
-For concussions, Sports Medicine or the Associate Director of Student Health Support will notify a student’s instructors in order to confirm the situation.
+Severe medical or psychological issues typically requiring hospitalization: The Director of Counseling & Psychological Services or the Student Health Support and Outreach Specialist will notify a student’s instructors in order to confirm the situation.
+For concussions, Sports Medicine or the Student Health Support and Outreach Specialist will notify a student’s instructors in order to confirm the situation.

-Personal Emergencies (such as a death in the family): The Senior Associate Dean of Students will notify a student’s instructors in order to confirm the situation.
+Personal Emergencies (such as a death in the family): The Dean of Students Office will notify a student’s instructors in order to confirm the situation.
 Please contact Faith Hauger at 207-786-6220 or firstname.lastname@example.org to request a notification for a personal emergency.

 Debate: Because participation in a debate tournament is not determined until close to the time of the tournament, it is not possible to provide faculty with a schedule of which debaters will be participating in which tournaments at the start of the semester.
 At least 24 hours prior to scheduled debate tournaments that require student debaters to leave campus while classes are scheduled, the faculty will be informed of any of their students participating in the tournament, where and when the tournament is being held, and when the students must depart and return to campus.